Safety of cycling infrastructure: Side road crossings

 At non-signalised junctions, cyclists face risks from turning motor traffic.
 This is dependent on the degree of setback of the cycle track from the carriageway edge and whether the cycle track is one- or two-way.
 Research presented by the ADFC (German Cycling Federation) at a conference at Lund University in 1990 found that "crash risk" for cycle users crossing the intersection on a set-back path are up to 11.9 times higher than when cycling on the roadway in a bike lane (see diagrams).
 Since 1990, the ADFC now advocates for the introduction of both cycle tracks and cycle lanes.
 The organisation only supports cycle lanes on roads up to 50 km/h.
 The ADFC calls protected cycle lanes "a very safe, high quality and well-suited form of routing for cycle traffic".

 A 2017 Dutch study found that the likelihood of crashes at unsignalised intersections with one-way cycle paths is 45% lower when the track is deflected between 2 and 5 metres from the kerb.
 Compared with one-way cycle tracks, two-way tracks have a 75% elevated risk of collisions at unsignalised junctions because drivers coming from minor roads do not expect cyclists to come from both directions.
-The same study found that protected intersections in the Netherlands, with speed reduction measures and a clearance of 2 to 5 metres between the cycle track and the carriageway improve cycling safety, particularly because it keeps cyclists out of the sightlines of right-turning trucks.
+The same study found that protected intersections in the Netherlands, with speed reduction measures and a clearance of 2 to 5 metres between the cycle track and the carriageway improve cycling safety, particularly because it keeps cyclists out of the blind spots of right-turning trucks.